 Kwame Owusu is a writer and director based in London.
 He is passionate about bold stories that amplify unheard voices and explore what it means to survive and be alive in the world today.
-His first play, RESIST, is about political radicalism, and his second, DREAMING AND DROWNING, is about a young man navigating racism and searching for belonging.
-Kwame has just finished the Bush Theatre’s Emerging Writers’ Group 2020/2021 and is under commission to the Bush Theatre for their 2021/22 community play.
-He is also the Resident Assistant Director at the Lyric Theatre, Hammersmith and a Young Associate at the Gate Theatre.
+His first play, RESIST, is about political radicalism, and his second, DREAMING AND DROWNING (Winner of the Mustapha Matura Award 2022) is about a young man navigating racism and searching for belonging.
+Kwame participated in the Bush Theatre’s Emerging Writers’ Group 2020/2021 and was commissioned for his third play, HORIZON, for the Bush Theatre’s 2022 community play.
+Kwame is currently writing an audio piece which will debut as part of the English Touring Theatre’s FUCKED UP BEDTIME STORIES (FOR ADULTS) project.

-Training includes: MFA in Theatre Directing at Birkbeck, University of London (2020 - 2022), BA (1st Class Hons) Drama and English Literature at University of Manchester (2017 - 2020).
+Training includes: MFA (Distinction) Theatre Directing at Birkbeck, University of London (2020 - 2022), BA (1st Class Hons) Drama and English Literature at University of Manchester (2017 - 2020).